Drebyte/q818_fingerprint_plugin/README.md

-# Fingerprint SDK Plugin for Flutter
+# Q818 Device Fingerprint SDK Plugin for Flutter

-This Flutter plugin provides a simple bridge to native fingerprint hardware SDKs using **Platform Channels**.
+This Flutter plugin provides a simple bridge to native Q818 fingerprint hardware SDKs using **Platform Channels**.
 It allows developers to capture fingerprint images, generate templates (ISO/ANSI), and perform template matching.

 ---